Julie Fowlis: Career

 Fowlis had been involved in singing, piping and dancing since she was a child.
 She began her professional music career as a member of the Scottish sextet Dòchas which included Shetland fiddle player Jenna Reid.
 The group formed while four of its members were students at the Royal Scottish Academy of Music and Drama and Fowlis was a student at nearby University of Strathclyde.
 Billed as "a young and dynamic all-female band playing traditional music from the Highlands and Islands of Scotland and Ireland," the band released its first album in 2002.
 The group was nominated for the Best Up and Coming Artist/Band award at the inaugural Scots Trad Music Awards in 2003 and won the award in 2004.
 Fowlis herself was nominated for the Gaelic Singer of the Year award the same year.

-While continuing with Dòchas and releasing the band's second album An Darna Umhail in 2005, Fowlis also began to strike out on her own.
+While continuing with Dòchas and releasing the band's second album An Darna Umhail in 2005, Fowlis began to strike out on her own.
 Also in 2005 she released her first solo album Mar a Tha Mo Chridhe (As My Heart Is).
 The album was produced by Iain MacDonald and Fowlis and instantly gained her worldwide acclaim.
-Fowlis's future husband Éamonn Doorley played bouzouki on seven of the tracks.
-She was also accompanied by Kris Drever, Ross Martin of the "Gaelic super group" Dàimh, John Doyle, Iain MacDonald, Muireann Nic Amhlaoibh of Danú, and many other performers prominent in the traditional Irish and Scottish music scenes.
+Fowlis' future husband Éamonn Doorley played bouzouki on seven of the tracks.
+She was also accompanied by Kris Drever, Ross Martin of the Gaelic super group" Dàimh, John Doyle, Iain MacDonald, Muireann Nic Amhlaoibh of Danú, and many other performers prominent in the traditional Irish and Scottish music scenes.
 The album was remastered and re-released in 2012.

 Her second solo album Cuilidh was released in March 2007, becoming a worldwide top-seller in the Traditional and World Music charts.
 Her album is a collection of songs from her native North Uist.
 Doorley again played bouzouki on nearly all the tracks and co-produced the album with Fowlis.
 She is also accompanied by John Doyle, Ross Martin, John McCusker, Iain MacDonald, Kathleen MacInnes, and many others.

 Fowlis won the Horizon award at the 2006 BBC Radio 2 Folk Awards, won Folk Singer of The Year at the 2008 awards and was nominated for the Folk Singer of the Year award at the 2007 awards.
 She appeared on Later With Jools Holland on BBC Two on 25 May 2007, and performed Hùg air Bhonaid Mhòir on the show.
 Notable fans of Fowlis include Björk, Ricky Gervais and Radiohead's Phil Selway.